Outfitio/Outfit-Fonts/README.md

 ## About

-A beautiful geometric sans: The official typeface for outfit.io
+A beautiful geometric sans: The official typeface for brand automation company outfit.io

 > “typefaces are the clothes words wear.” -Beatrice Warde